Significantly fewer Americans consider faith to be an important part of their lives than a decade ago. A recent Gallup study ...

 Less than half of U.S. households place an importance on religion after declining by 17% over the past decade, according to a ...

-New Gallup survey shows dramatic 17-point drop in American adults valuing religion in their daily lives since 2015, with only ...
+A new Gallup survey shows a dramatic 17-point drop in American adults valuing religion in their daily lives since 2015, with ...

 After years of decline, a growing number of Americans believe religion is on its way back, a new study from Pew Research Center suggests.
 The report, published Monday, found that about a third of ...